raewtf/raewtf.github.io/_posts/2024-07-30-hexa-manual.md

 - De-looped music tracks.
 Whoops!
 - Fixed crash that sometimes fired upon entering Mission Mode
 - "Hard Mode" is now available as a direct toggle in the Options menu
-- Added slight deadzones to swapping with the Crank
+- Added slight deadzones to swapping with the crank

 ## Version 2.1.0
 ### January 6th, 2025